 How to Review Your Marketing Plan

-1. Compare Your Plan to YoY Performance Trends
+1. Compare Your Plan to YoY (Year-Over-Year) Performance Trends

-Review the items in your marketing plan one-by-one and make note of any areas that need to be discussed.
+Review the items in your marketing plan one at a time and make note of any areas that need to be discussed.
 Be sure to review the budget, timelines, and milestones or benchmarks that you established to measure success.

 Did you meet the benchmarks outlined in your plan?
 If not, what is the reason they weren’t met?
 If an extraneous circumstance was the reason a benchmark wasn’t met, then it might not be necessary to alter the plan.
 However, if your workload, experience, or task prioritization led to missing the benchmark, consider changing it for something that is more realistic for your business.

-2. Update Your Plan to Accommodate for Unanticipated Changes
+2. Update Your Plan to Accommodate Unanticipated Changes